The Elysian is a writer’s collective imagining a better future

 For more on this idea, read my essays: What if we fund artists the way we fund startups? or I’d rather have an investor than a publishing contract.

-Free subscribers can access all of our cooperative media projects, but paid supporters join the Elysian League—an inner circle of pro-social builders learning from one another.
+Free subscribers can access all of our cooperative media projects, but paid supporters join the Elysian League—an inner circle of pro-social builders and thinkers.
 As a paid supporter of The Elysian, you’ll access:

 About Elle Griffin